RiaEricka/RiaEricka/README.md

 - 👋 Hi, my name is Ria!
-- 🌱 I’m a rising junior in university!
+- 🌱 I’m a 3rd year university student!
 I'm doing an Honors B.S in Computer Science with a minor in Math!
 - 💞️ I’m always looking forward to learn new skills, and using them in my projects!
-- 👀 I’m interested in Software Engineering.
+- 👀 I’m interested in Software Engineering and Cybersecurity.
-- 📫 How to reach me: my discord is Namira#4513
+- 📫 How to reach me: LinkedIn, email, etc.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:

 <!---
 RiaEricka/RiaEricka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.